Graph-Based Deterministic Polynomial Framwork for NP Problems: Proof of P=NP

 \subsection{Extending Footmarks of Computation Walks}

-In this subsection, we present a method to incrementally construct a foomarks graph of all computation walks by extending a previously visited subgraph.
-The algorithm starts from a known subgraph $H$ and collects its boundary edges---edges connecting $H$ to unexplored nodes in the full computation graph $G$.
+In this subsection, we present a method to incrementally construct a \textbf{footmark graph} representing all valid computation walks by extending a previously verified subgraph of the footmarks.
+The algorithm begins with a known subgraph $H$---defined as the verified history where all edges belong to at least one valid computation walk---and identifies its \textit{boundary edges}, which are potential transitions connecting $H$ to unexplored nodes within the full computation space $G$.

-By selectively adding these candidate edges one by one, and verifying whether a feasible computation walk ending with the new edge exists, the algorithm extends $H$ whenever such a walk is found.
-This extension process continues iteratively until either an accepting state is reached or no further feasible extension is possible.
+The extension proceeds through a rigorous \textit{selection-and-verification} cycle: \begin{enumerate} \item \textbf{Candidate Selection:} The boundary edges which have index-precedent edges in the verified footmarks $H$, or which are floor edges, are identified as potential candidates for extending the current verified domain $H$.
+At this stage, these edges are considered under minimal restrictions to ensure the completeness of the search space. \item \textbf{Targeted Verification:} Each candidate edge is designated as a \textit{verification target edge} ($e_t$).
+We then invoke the \VerifyExistenceOfWalk{} procedure to determine if $e_t$ can be part of a globally consistent \textit{computing-targeted walk} to the target edge $e_t$. \item \textbf{Promotion to Footmarks:} An edge is promoted to a \textit{footmarks edge} and integrated into $H$ only if its feasibility is confirmed.
+This ensures that every edge in $H$ is anchored to a valid path reaching the final accept or reject states. \end{enumerate}

-This strategy provides a polynomial-time mechanism for deterministically exploring feasible walks in a non-deterministic computation graph.
+This iterative process continues until an accepting node is reached or no further extension is possible because no candidate edges can be further expanded.
+By transforming the exploration of an exponential certificate space into a sequence of deterministic verification steps, this strategy provides a polynomial-time mechanism for exploring valid computation paths without encountering exponential branching.